nicodaleman/Max-Portfolio/README.md

 # Max-Portfolio
-Max MSP patches, devices and musical instruments for teaching and performance
+Max MSP patches, devices and musical instruments for teaching and performaning